 If you really want to blow a 90s gamer’s mind, tell them you’ve never played Doom.
 I’m not that old, but I still have trouble comprehending that there’s an entire generation of gamers that grew up well after Doom waved goodbye to the store shelves of Babbages and Software Etc. Not only that, there are gamers from that time that intentionally avoided Doom based on preconceived notions about the game that may or may not be true.
 I’m not expecting this article to turn Col. Dave Grossman into a convert, but hopefully it will encourage gamers to take a first (or second) look at the game that defined a genre, and in many ways, gaming in the 90s.

 Though not the first example of the style, id Software’s Wolfenstein 3D laid the groundwork for the “first person shooter” – a genre which, even some 20 years later, should need no introduction.
 Wolf‘s slick engine and quick pace set the style for an action shooter which countless games would then try to bandwagon upon.
 It also used the hardware of the personal computer to its maximum extent, and in doing so, became a flagship example of PC gaming.
 Consoles had their strengths, but none of them could match the diversity of the PC’s library – including the textured virtual environments and madcap gunplay of powerful FPSs.

 Not content to sit around stagnant, John Carmack (id’s legendary programming genius) set to work building improvements into his next iteration of game engine.
 Rooms moved away from Wolfenstein‘s simple 90-degree grids into ones featuring angles and variable heights.
 Elevators and platforms could move the player up and down.
 Floors and ceilings had textures.
 Walls could have windows.
-Outdoor areas could project a simulated sky above the area, and the player could transition between cramped indoor halls and vast, open areas as quickly as they could walk through a door.
+Outdoor areas could project a simulated sky above the level, and the player could transition between cramped indoor halls and vast, open areas as quickly as they could walk through a door.